TanmayJain97/Address-Book-JDBC/README.md

 # Address-Book-JDBC

-Modified to UC 24 - Ability to Update Entry in Address Book JSONServer and sync with Address Book Application
+Modified to UC 24 - Ability to Delete Entry in AddressBook JSONServer and sync with AddressBook Application